×

 What do expats in Nuremberg appreciate most about the local culture?

 "Expats in Nuremberg often appreciate the city's rich history and well-preserved medieval architecture, which provides a unique and charming atmosphere.
 They also value the local culture's emphasis on work-life balance, with plenty of opportunities for outdoor activities and leisure.
 The local food and beer culture is another aspect that expats enjoy, with Nuremberg famous for its sausages and breweries.
 The locals' friendliness and willingness to help is also highly appreciated, making it easier for expats to settle in.
 Additionally, expats appreciate the city's efficient public transportation system and its central location in Europe, making travel to other countries convenient.
-The high standard of living, cleanliness, and safety of Nuremberg are also aspects that expats highly value," said one expat who made the move to Nuremberg.
+The high standard of living, cleanliness, and safety of Nuremberg are also aspects that expats highly value," wrote one member in Nuremberg.

 What do expats find most challenging?